Like Henry Clay of America, Tony Anenih remains the greatest politician in 21st Century Nigeria

 As long as many Nigerians can remember, he has had a fighting spirit, a pain threshold, and sees politics as battle sport.
 He has endured the pain of maltreatment by fellow politicians and leaders including the media.
 He is not the type to underappreciate the level of extreme partisanship in politics.

-He has been accused of the worst wrongdoings and deeds, but as a man who knows the ways of the institutions of Nigerian life, including the way politics is in the country, and the way the media covers politics, he has always come out on top of it all with perseverance and class.
+He has been accused of the worst wrongdoings and deeds, but as a man who knows the ways of the institutions of Nigerian life, including the way politics is in the country, and the way the media covers politics, he has always come out on top of it all with perseverance and style.

 Chief Anenih, currently the chairman of the People's Democratic Party Board of Trustees, reportedly once told fellow party members, “Anybody from the South-South who does not vote for this ticket (Jonathan/Sambo), God will not give him good luck.
 That day, we have the boxes, Bayelsa, Edo, so when you put your ballot paper inside the box, we will know what you have done.
 Akwa Ibom box will be counted, Jonathan, Jonathan, Jonathan!
 We don't expect to be here, not even by mistake, somebody is saying Atiku.
 We will identify the handwriting of that person.
 If it is a finger print, we will trace it.
 I hope you know I was a Commissioner of Police!
 We will trace that person who made that terrible mistake!”